 Because practically all business transactions are processed electronically, data entry doesn’t have to be a big cost anymore.
 An online accounting system can capture that data at source – be it from a bank account, an invoicing system, a POS system, an e-commerce system, or an expense app.

 Now that it requires fewer human resources to complete these basic accounting functions, freelance accountants and bookkeepers are less likely to need hired help.

 Thousands of people search for online accountants every week.
 Go to the places they hang out.

 How to be a freelance accountant or bookkeeper

 1. Get online

 You’ll need a reliable internet connection and a laptop, along with a conferencing app that you’re happy with (many of which are free).
-You can also accept online payments with apps like Stripe or PayPal.
+You can also accept online payments with apps like Stripe or GoCardless.
 That’s really handy if you end up selling a subscription accounting service (see 3.
 Create service bundles).

 2. Connect to cloud software